-In this post, we will go through a step by step of how to reverse diet properly.
-You’ll learn the right way to increase your calories, and what to eat for your own personal goals.
+In this post, we will go through a ‘step by step’ of how to reverse diet properly.
+You’ll learn the right way to increase your calories, and what to eat for your own goals.
+You’ll also find out when to stop reverse dieting.
 Before we dive in, it’s essential that you know if reverse dieting is right for you – it’s not one size fits all!
 So if you haven’t done so already, read my previous post.
 This explains how reverse dieting works and whether it’s right for you.

 How to Reverse Diet Properly

 The quick answer to how to reverse diet properly?
 Undergo gradual, controlled increases in your calorie intake.
 But the right amount of calories differs from person to person.

 Through reverse dieting, you slowly train the metabolism to adapt to more food.
 But not all foods are equal.
 Different quantities of macro-nutrients will suit different goals.
 It’s therefore recommended to work out your own personal macronutrient goals.
 It’s also useful to know how to increase them in the right quantities for you.

 These steps cover how to find this information and tailor your reverse diet to your goals.
 Then you can begin, confident that you know how to reverse diet properly.

 So, let’s get started!

 Before we start number crunching, let’s first touch on training.
 Certain adjustments to your workouts coincide with how to reverse diet properly.